dsward2/LocalRadio/README.md

 LocalRadio's easy-to-use web interface allows the radio to be shared from a Mac to iPhones, iPads, Android devices, and other PCs on your home network.
 No additional software or hardware is required for sharing with mobile devices, simply use the built-in mobile web browser to connect to LocalRadio and tune to your favorite stations.
 You can also listen to LocalRadio audio on your Apple TV and other AirPlay-compatible devices.

 LocalRadio does not provide features like FFT waterfalls, panadapters, or signal recording that are found on other SDR software.
 For those features, GQRX for Mac is highly recommended.
 GQRX is a good way to discover radio frequencies that can be used with LocalRadio.
+GQRX is available at [http://gqrx.dk](http://gqrx.dk)

 LocalRadio is intended for use as in-home entertainment, using a local area network with a private IP address.
 It has not been tested with a public IP address, particularly for security testing, therefore it is not recommended for that purpose.
 For simply listening to LocalRadio on the Mac with the RTL-SDR device plugged in, no network is required at all.